MARS-UVA/exercises/README.md

 # Python Exercises
 1. (refactoring) Mikhail wrote a function called returnStuff a while ago to help with dump autonomy, but now nobody in the club can understand how it works!
 Help us make this code more understandable.
-The specificaitons are below.
+The specifications are below.
     * The dump decision depends on two factors: the amount of regolith in the bin (a number), and whether we're in construction mode (a boolean).
     * If there's more than 5 cubic inches in the bin, we will dump.
 The decision is to either
         * dump immediately (code 2) if we're in construction mode